Impacting families for generations to come.

 In 2014, the federal government allowed for ABLE accounts—named after the Achieving a Better Life Experience Act that authorized them.
 The ABLE accounts—also known as 529A accounts are another means of allowing an adult child to accumulate some savings without running afoul of SSI and Medicaid’s asset limits.
 Contributions are, to a certain point, exempt from these limits and from the federal income tax.

-The Plan for Housing
+Planning for Housing Needs

 Depending on the degree of independence a disabled adult child can handle, they may be able to live away from the parents.
 They can apply for Section 8 vouchers to pay rent or to live in a group home.
 Please note that the waiting lists for the voucher program are long, stretching out as much as 10 years.
 It’s appropriate to apply when the child is a teenager if parents believe independent living is possible.